pratikshasamane/javascript_programs/Rendar movies data/README.md

 4. Explore and discover movies!

-### Screenshots
+### Contributing

-Default Page

-Movie Data
+Contributions are welcome.
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the project.
+2. Create your feature branch: git checkout -b YourFeature.
+3. Commit your changes: git commit -m 'Add some feature'.
+4. Push to the branch: git push origin YourFeature.
+5. Create a new Pull Request.

 ### Credits

 This project relies on data from a movie API.
-Special thanks to [API Provider Name] for making this project possible.
+Special thanks to The Open Movies Database for making this project possible.

+### Author

+Partiksha Patil